Hernan-Ibarra/elasticsearch-presentation/slides.md

 - We can then split the index shards and put them on nodes.

-- Meaning we can search an indices in parallel.
+- Meaning we can search indices in parallel.

 ---